marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 <img
 src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-3-@1x.jpg" alt="Service worker caching of the application shell, allowing it to load without the network"/>

 A comprehensive set of [service worker samples](https://github.com/GoogleChrome/samples/tree/gh-pages/service-worker) are available over on Google Chrome samples.
-Jake Archibald's [offline cookbook](https://jakearchibald.com/2014/offline-cookbook/) is a must-read and I highly recommend trying out Paul Kinlan's [your first offline web app](https://developers.google.com/web/fundamentals/getting-started/your-first-offline-web-app/) walkthrough if new to service worker.
+Jake Archibald's [Offline Cookbook](https://jakearchibald.com/2014/offline-cookbook/) is a must-read and I highly recommend trying out Paul Kinlan's [Your First Offline Web App](https://developers.google.com/web/fundamentals/getting-started/your-first-offline-web-app/) walkthrough if you are new to service worker.

 Our team also maintains a number of service worker helper utilities and build tools that we find useful for reducing the overhead in getting service worker setup.
 They're listed over on [Service Worker Libraries](https://developers.google.com/web/tools/service-worker-libraries/).
 The two main ones are:

 * [sw-precache](https://github.com/GoogleChrome/sw-precache/): a build-time tool that generates a service worker script, useful for precaching your web app shell
 * [sw-toolbox](https://github.com/GoogleChrome/sw-toolbox): a library providing runtime caching for infrequently used resources

-Jeff Posnick wrote a quick primer on sw-precache called [Offline-first, fast, with the sw-precache module](https://developers.google.com/web/updates/2015/02/offline-first-with-sw-precache?hl=en) and a [codelab](https://www.code-labs.io/codelabs/sw-precache/index.html) on the same tool that you might find useful.
+Jeff Posnick wrote a quick primer on sw-precache called [Offline-First, Fast, with the sw-precache Module](https://developers.google.com/web/updates/2015/02/offline-first-with-sw-precache?hl=en) and a [codelab](https://www.code-labs.io/codelabs/sw-precache/index.html) on the same tool that you might find useful.

-Chrome, Opera, and Firefox all service workers with Edge having positive public signals about interest in the feature.
+Chrome, Opera, and Firefox all support service workers with Edge having positive public signals about interest in the feature.
 Safari briefly mentioned interest in it via one engineer's proposed [five year plan](https://trac.webkit.org/wiki/FiveYearPlanFall2015).

 ### Push Notifications for re-engagement